BadIdeaFactory/biffud.com/src/pages/home.page.md

 goodat3Text: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s.
 goodat4Title: Brainstorming and human centered design
 goodat4Text: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s.

+projectsTitle: Featured projects
+projectsIntro: Subtitle if you fancy
 ---

 Hello